jrwnter/cddd/README.md

   * .csv-file with one SMILES per row
   * .smi-file with one SMILES per row

-Specify the header of the SMILES column with the flag --smiles_header (default: smiles)
+For .csv: Specify the header of the SMILES column with the flag --smiles_header (default: smiles)